 “Marketers are accustomed to looking for install or conversion rates.
 They’re not used to questioning what they see.
 While those rates may initially look normal, there’s a good chance that at least a portion of the installs or conversions are fraudulent,” Simmons said.

-“With Checksum, installs that don’t match are dropped before attribution happens, preventing spoofed installs from infiltrating campaigns,” Simmons said.
+“With this feature, installs that don’t match are dropped before attribution happens, preventing spoofed installs from infiltrating campaigns,” Simmons said.

-Customers have two options on how the Checksum feature filters unverifiable installs:
+Customers have two options on how the authentication feature filters unverifiable installs:

 - Strict: This option drops all unverifiable installs, regardless of SDK version